kevingbwu/my_notebook/cpp_concurrency_in_action_2nd/sharing_data.md

 ### Recursive locking

-With std::mutex, it’s an error for a thread to try to lock a mutex it already owns, and attempting to do so will result in undefined behavior
+With std::mutex, it’s an error for a thread to try to lock a mutex it already owns, and attempting to do so will result in undefined behavior.

 `std::recursive_mutex`: It works like `std::mutex`, except that you can acquire multiple locks on a single instance from the same thread.
 You must release all your locks before the mutex can be locked by another thread, so if you call lock() three times, you must also call unlock() three times.
 The correct use of `std::lock_guard<std::recursive_mutex>` and `std::unique_lock<std::recursive_mutex>` will handle this for you.